Fostering a love of learning about weather, science, math and more since 1979

 Contact us at 5644 Tavilla Circle - Suite 201, Naples, FL 34110; 239-591-2468

-Through an array of learning opportunities (e.g., face-to-face tutoring in Naples, FL and online globally; blogging; book writing; in-school field trips; public programming; and our web sites) we strive to ensure that students of all ages learn about weather, math, other STEM subjects, communication, study skills and more.
+Through an array of learning opportunities (e.g., face-to-face tutoring in Naples, FL and online globally, innovative summer learning programs; blogging; book writing; in-school field trips; public programming; and our web sites) we strive to ensure that students of all ages learn about weather, math, other STEM subjects, communication, study skills and more.

 The last full week of April has been designated as National Sky Awareness Week (SAW), a time to look up and observe, enjoy, understand, and appreciate the atmosphere that sustains us.

 While our focus is on watching clouds and various sky optical phenomena, the week provides a framework for students of all ages to learn more about the thin shell of air that surround Planet Earth.

 Of course, anytime is a good time to observe and photograph the sky.
 So, if you'd like to share your sky photographs, please do so at our SAW Facebook page.
 Be sure to note the location and date-time of the photograph and include your copyright information, as appropriate.